Doug Close - Treasurer (2022-2024)

 “Communities need to take back control and invest in their local food systems (aka Food Sheds) by building organizations that focus on localization….. history has clearly demonstrated that cooperative models empower local communities, everyday people and build democratic processes.”

-Doug is committed to ensuring the food cooperative store is a success and is inspired by the progress and community support to date.
+Doug, one of the original Food Shed Co-op Steering Committee members and first Board President, is committed to ensuring the food cooperative store is a success and is inspired by the progress and community support to date.
 Doug also believes cooperation is the key component to a resilient future and history has clearly demonstrated that cooperative models empower local communities, everyday people and build democratic processes.
 Cooperatives also keep wealth in the communities well beyond just money to include a sense of place, empowerment, leadership, and charity.